 It’s also fascinating to observe how what we might call, kindly, a “policy-oriented historian,” thinks and operates.
 For comparison, here is the blog of a history-oriented historian.
-Knowles has taken the motto of Ranke, wie es eigentlich gewesen, as his blog title, and his personal affection for the world he studies is obvious.
+The blog’s author, Christopher Knowles, has taken the motto of Ranke, wie es eigentlich gewesen, as his blog title, and his personal affection for the world he studies is obvious.
 Indeed some study the past because they love it, others because they hate it.
 Not to be too inflammatory, but Professor Burke studies Rhodesia much as the scholars of Rassenkunde once studied Jews: if Rhodesia or Rhodesians ever did anything stupid, evil, or both, the Professor is sure to be an expert on the matter.
 And again, he is far, far superior to your average postcolonial theorist.
 (I wonder if he knows that Rhodesian MRAP designs are saving American lives as we speak.
 Or if he cares.
 Or if he even approves.)

 Anyway.
 Enough of this dinner theater.
 I’ve tried a good many arguments for the red pill, or “declinist narrative” as Professor Burke would put it.
 The audience being inherently irregular, I try to throw in one a week, and I don’t think I’ve trotted out the following for a while.